DomiStyle/docker-dehydrated/docker/README.md

 * Create any other site you need as usual after you received your certificates

+## Automatic renew

+Since certificates signed by Let's Encrypt expire after 90 days they need to be renewed automatically.
+By default the container exits after running dehydrated, expecting to be run again from an external source.

+**Don't forget to reload your webserver too.**

+You can do this in nginx with ``nginx -s reload`` or ``systemctl reload nginx``.

+### Host Cronjob

+The cronjob service running on the host can be used to start the container(s) automatically.

+    0 5 * * * docker-compose -f /path/to/docker-compose.yml start letsencrypt-dns
+    0 5 * * * docker-compose -f /path/to/docker-compose.yml start letsencrypt-http

+To also reload nginx you can add the following line:

+    0 6 * * * docker-compose -f path/to/docker-compose.yml exec nginx nginx -s reload

+### Orchestrator

+Many orchestrators allow creating cronjobs to start a container at a spcified time.

+For example, Rancher 1.6 supports the cron.schedule label while Kubernetes allows adding a CronJob directly.

+### Internal

+The container comes with an environment variable to keep it running forever and repeat certificate requests automatically.
+While this is not recommended, it allows you to get started quickly if no alternative is available.

+    docker run -e REPEAT=true -e REPEAT_INTERVAL=86400 domistyle/dehydrated

 ## Environment variables

 The following environment variables are available: